 8. Augmented Reality (AR) Enables Context For Better Tracking Of Asset Status And Visibility.

-Augmented Reality (AR) technology provides more context for tracking the status of assets, offering improved visibility and efficiency.
-By overlaying digital information onto the physical world, AR enables real-time monitoring and updates on asset conditions, locations, and maintenance requirements.
+Surprisingly, Augmented Reality (AR) technology can help to provide more context for tracking the status of assets, offering improved visibility and efficiency.
+By overlaying digital information onto the physical world, AR can enhance situational awareness by augmenting real-time monitoring and providing updates on asset conditions, locations, and maintenance requirements.

 For example, in the manufacturing industry, AR can be used to display relevant data and instructions directly onto machinery or equipment.
 Thus, maintenance technicians can then easily access information about the asset’s performance, upcoming maintenance schedules, and troubleshooting guides.
 As a result, this AR contextual information enhances tracking capabilities and allows for proactive maintenance, reducing downtime and optimizing asset utilization.

-9. Proactive AI-Power Predictive Analytics Precludes Shipment Delays.
+10. Proactive AI-Powered Predictive Analytics Precludes Shipment Delays.

-AI-powered predictive analysis helps identify potential risks and mitigate them proactively.
+AI-powered predictive analytics helps identify potential risks and mitigate them proactively.
 For example, by analyzing historical data and external factors, AI algorithms can predict supply chain disruptions, allowing companies to take preventive measures to minimize their impact.
-Also, supply chain operations can set up proactive alerts based on predictive analytics to trigger actions to preclude chokepoints that will delay shipments.
-For example, a smart asset tracking system based on artificial intelligence can send alerts for upcoming maintenance and predict an asset’s condition.
+Also, supply chain operations can set up proactive alerts based on predictive analytics to trigger actions to preclude choke points that will delay shipments.
+As an example, a smart asset tracking system based on artificial intelligence can send alerts for upcoming maintenance and predict an asset’s condition.
 As a result, this increases efficiency and reduces costs.
+For more information on predictive analytics, see my article, Predictive Analytics Types: The Best Opportunities For Supply Chains.

-For more information of tracking technology, see GeoForce’s Types Of Tracking Technology and Wevover’s Smart Tracking Trends and Technologies.
+Also, for more information on tracking technology, see GeoForce’s Types Of Tracking Technology and Wevolver’s Smart Tracking Trends and Technologies.

 For more information from Supply Chain Tech Insights, see articles on information technology.